Create an Azure Media Services account

-This topic explains how to use the Quick Create method to create a new Media Services account and then associate it with a storage account.
+This article explains how to use the Quick Create method to create a new Media Services account and then associate it with a storage account.

 Accessing Media Services requires two associated accounts:

-In the Management Portal, click New, click Media Service, and then click Quick Create.
+- In the Azure Classic Portal, click New, click Media Service, and then click Quick Create.

 In NAME, enter the name of the new account.
-A Media Services account name is all lower-case numbers or letters with no spaces, and is 3 - 24 characters in length.
+A Media Services account name is all lowercase numbers or letters with no spaces, and is 3 to 24 characters in length.

 In REGION, select the geographic region that will be used to store the metadata records for your Media Services account.
-Only the available Media Services regions appear in the dropdown.
+Only the available Media Services regions appear in the drop-down list.

 In STORAGE ACCOUNT, select a storage account to provide blob storage of the media content from your Media Services account.
 You can select an existing storage account in the same geographic region as your Media Services account, or you can create a new storage account.
 A new storage account is created in the same region.